-By signing below, I acknowled the proposal, entitled " dge that I will provide the assistance o Investigator.
-I agree to undertake the tasks assigned to me, as described in the proposal, and I commit to provide or make available the resources therein designated to me.
-Signed: Print Name: Date: Institution:
+By signing be elow, I acknowledge that I will prov ide the assistance or collaborate as indicated in the proposal, entitled " " with as the Principal Investigator.
+I agree to undertake the tasks assign designated t , , , osal, and I commit to provide or make available the resources therein Signed: Print Name: Date: Institution:

 - Major Storage Systems and Equipment: For projects involving the installation of major storage systems or other major pieces of equipment, a timetable for installation, floor plans, and floor loading analyses must be provided. - Postdoc Mentoring Plan: Each proposal that requests funding to support postdoctoral researchers must include, as a supplementary document, a description of the mentoring activities that will be provided for such individuals.
 This plan should include a discussion of training in curatorial and stewardship best practices.
 The mentoring plan must not exceed one page. - Data Management Plan: In addition to criteria required by the GPG, these proposals should provide a clear statement of how the project will manage data, software tools and other digital resources that result from the activities supported by the NSF award.
 All data entered during a CSBR-funded project must be made available over the internet during the course of the project (exceptions may include sensitive data such as localities for endangered species).
-Proposals in Competitive Area A Natural History Collections must provide a plan to interface with iDigBio; proposals in Competitive Area B Living Stock Collections should include a plan to interface with other similar collections worldwide (via an appropriate avenue).
+Proposals in Competitive Area 1 (Natural History Collections) must provide a plan to interface with iDigBio; proposals in Competitive Area 2 (Living Stock Collections) should include a plan to interface with other similar collections worldwide (via an appropriate mechanism).
 The data management plan must show strong evidence of awareness of community information management standards, and describe the hardware and software to be used, the data model and elements of the database, mechanisms for quality control of data entry, capacity for expansion, internet accessibility, computerization and interoperability approaches, and plans for permanent maintenance of the database.
 Quality assurance for species identifications, testing the accuracy of data entry, statements on georeferencing protocols, and a searchable database or metadata format should be included in the description.
 When appropriate, these activities may be described in further detail in the project description.